wohugb/gm/docs/Manipulation.md

       gm("img.png").append("another.jpg", "third.gif", true)
     ```

-??? note "authenticate"
+??? info "authenticate"

     ```js
       gm("img.png").authenticate(password)
     ```

-??? note "autoOrient"
+??? info "autoOrient"
     Auto-orients the image according to its EXIF data.
     GraphicsMagick doesn't actually have the -auto-orient option but we emulate this by first reading the EXIF data and rotate/flip from there.